 Nadal cruises into quarter-finals at Acapulco tennis

-The other quarter-finals feature third seeded Stan Wawrinka against Grigor Dimitrov, Taylor Fritz versus Kyle Edmund, and fifth seed John Isner against qualifier Tommy Paul.
-(AFP) APA APA
+The second seed German failed to convert four break points and made 10 double-faults as Paul claimed the first top 10 victory of his career The other quarter-finals feature third seeded Stan Wawrinka against Grigor Dimitrov, Taylor Fritz versus Kyle Edmund, and fifth seed John Isner against Paul.
+(AFP) APA APA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)